 - Flu shots (during flu season as established by Public Health)

 - Health and nutrition counseling (stress, exercise, quit smoking, drugs, alcohol)

 - Note: for academic, career or personal counseling, please see Counseling Services

 - Blood tests required for your programs medical form

 - Vaccinations, including Hepatitis B, tetanus, and MMR (mumps/measles/rubella)

-In cooperation with Counselling Services and the Centre for Students with Disabilities, we offer help with almost any problem you may have.
+In cooperation with Counseling Services and the Centre for Accessible Learning, we offer help with almost any problem you may have.

 Fees for services not covered by Health Insurance: